marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 All clinical bioinformatics systems require that primary, secondary, and tertiary analytical components be properly documented and validated.
 Accreditation requirements also state that bioinformatics pipelines must be validated and performance criteria clearly defined.
-This should include determination of variant calling sensitivity, specificity, accuracy, and precision for all variant types reported by the clinical assay.
+This should include determination of variant calling sensitivity, specificity, accuracy, and precision for all variant types reported by the clinical assay :cite:`Jennings01`.

 Our benchmarking strategy to meet these requirements was to evaluate the performance using a set of reference samples with a large number of gold-standard variant calls and clinical samples with a a small number of clinical variants that are specific to the diagnostic assay being evaluated.
 We developed a benchmarking pipeline (vcf comparison framework)